kanopi/drupal-starter/README.md

 ## Important links

 Please put links to the important places here.
-Imagine you know nothing about the project
+Imagine you know nothing about the project.

 * Hosting platform dashboard for the project.
-* Production URL
+* Production URL.
-* Link to CircleCI project page
+* Link to CircleCI project page.
-* Maybe dev/stage/test environments
+* Maybe dev/stage/test environments.
 * Links to documentation for any 3rd party services used.

 ## Setup instructions